Alee14/DLAP/README.md

 # DLAP Bot (Discord.JS Local Audio Player)

-A Discord bot that plays local audio tracks.
-Written in Discord.JS v14.
+DLAP is a Discord bot that lets you play local audio tracks in your server.
+With DLAP, you can access your music files, and share your tunes with your friends and community.
+DLAP offers seamless integration with Discord, so you can enjoy your music without missing a beat.

 [Video Tutorial](https://youtu.be/Gvva8LHjOOo) |
 [Support Server](https://discord.gg/EFhRDqG)